NFC-based Mobile Ticketing

 - Some see mobile ticketing as only a stepping stone to closed-loop NFC payment

 NFC Forum initiatives and future plans

-Dr. Joerg Schmidt, First Co-Chair Transport SIG, NFC Forum spoke of the initiatives of the NFC Forum in the harmonisation of globally relevant contactless standards for NFC mobile devices.
-The NFC Forum Transport SIG coordinates transport industry stakeholders.
+Dr. Joerg Schmidt, First Co-Chair Mobility, Identity and Transport (MIT) Special Interest Group (SIG), NFC Forum spoke of the initiatives of the NFC Forum in the harmonisation of globally relevant contactless standards for NFC mobile devices.
+The NFC Forum Mobility, Identity and Transport (MIT) Special Interest Group (SIG) coordinates transport industry stakeholders.